Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

 This article contains photos of some of the models.
 It also contains facts about dinosaurs in general and information about the real-life versions of the species on display at the fair.
 The photos were taken by me during my visits to the PNE fair.

 Introduction to Dinosaurs

-Dinosaurs appeared about 230 million years ago and became extinct about 65 million years ago, except for the evolutionary line that produced modern birds.
+Dinosaurs appeared about 230 million years ago.
+They became extinct around 66 million years ago (according to the latest assessments), except for the evolutionary line that produced modern birds.
 Birds have many skeletal similarities to dinosaurs as well as scales on their feet and the lower part of the legs.
-The similarities are so striking that many biologists consider birds to be a type of dinosaur instead of simply being descended from dinosaurs.
+The similarities are so striking that some biologists consider birds to be a type of dinosaur instead of simply being descended from dinosaurs.
 Based on this idea, dinosaurs didn't become extinct.
 They live on in the form of birds.

 As a group, dinosaurs were highly successful and existed for a very long time.
 During this time period, some species disappeared and others appeared.
 Based on our discoveries so far, the smallest species were slightly bigger than a chicken.
 We've discovered only limited remains of big animals, so their size is hard to estimate.
 Some seemed to have been huge, however.

 The biggest dinosaurs known at the moment belonged to a group known as sauropods.
 These herbivorous animals had a very long neck and tail.
 Argentinosaurus huinculensis is believed to have been a massive sauropod and may have been one of the longest dinosaurs.
 It had an estimated length of 35 to 37 metres (114.8 to 121.4 feet).
 A single vertebra of this animal is as tall as a human.

 Scales and Feathers

 Scientists are continuing to find dinosaur fossils and are discovering new features of the animals' bodies and lives.
 Many dinosaurs seem to have been covered by scales, but some had feathers.
 The list of feathered animals is growing.